muzzlol/review-radar/README.md

 4. **Model Saving**:
    - Saved the trained model using **joblib** for later predictions.

-### Outcome:
+### Outcome

-- The model achieves **88% accuracy** in classifying reviews as real or fake.
+- Achieves **88% accuracy** in classifying reviews as real or fake.
-- Successfully loads the model for inference, allowing users to analyze new reviews.
+- Allows users to analyze new reviews by loading the model for inference.

 ## How It Works

-1. **User Submission**: Users submit a URL containing reviews or an individual review.
+1. **User Submission**: Submit a URL containing reviews or an individual review.
-2. **Scraping and Parsing**: The application scrapes reviews from the URL using **crawl4ai**, and the scraped content is processed through an OpenAI LLM to generate structured JSON data.
+2. **Scraping and Parsing**: Scrapes reviews from the URL using **crawl4ai** and processes the content through an OpenAI LLM to generate structured JSON data.
-3. **Review Classification**: The structured data is passed through the pretrained SVC classifier to identify fake reviews.
+3. **Review Classification**: Passes the structured data through the pretrained SVC classifier to identify fake reviews.
-4. **Visualization**: The app displays the results, offering visual insights through pie charts and histograms.
+4. **Visualization**: Displays the results with visual insights through pie charts and histograms.

 ## Usage Example

-Users can submit a link to a review page and get a visual breakdown of real vs fake reviews in a pie chart and histogram format, based on their chosen strictness level (high, medium, low).
-They can also manually input a review to check its authenticity.
+Submit a link to a review page to receive a visual breakdown of real vs. fake reviews in pie chart and histogram formats based on the chosen strictness level (`high`, `medium`, `low`).
+Alternatively, manually input a review to check its authenticity.

 ## Installation & Setup